taskent/Multiple-Neanderthal-Introgression-/README.md

 ## 1) S*-statistics
-To find putatively Neanderthal-introgressed in present-day human genomes, S*-statistics is computed for 200 present-day genomes from each of Europe and East Asia.
+To find putatively Neanderthal-introgressed haplotypes in present-day human genomes, S*-statistics is computed for 200 present-day genomes from each of Europe and East Asia.

 Populations of 200 individuals with western European ancestry: Great Britain (GBR), Utah residents with Central European ancestry (CEU), Finland (FIN).